paregorios/epidoc_stylesheets_tests/README.md

 <hr/>

-epidoc_stylesheets_tests is the work of Tom Elliott (tom.elliott@nyu.edu).
-Copyright (c) 2020 New York University.
+epidoc_stylesheets_tests is the work of Tom Elliott (tom.elliott@nyu.edu) and Hugh Cayless (hugh.cayless@duke.edu).
+Copyright (c) 2020 New York University and Duke University.
 See LICENSE.txt file for complete license.